 So you’ve got a new car!
 Well, new to you anyways.
 Congratulations!
 Unfortunately, you don’t have a valid title for your vehicle.
 Maybe the title was lost or signed improperly and you cannot find the previous owner.
 The problem is, there are so many requirements to fulfill before you even apply for a new title.
-Such as getting a certificate of title bond.
+One of which is to obtain a certificate of title bond, which is a specific type of Georgia surety bond.
 Plus, no two cars follow the same process.
 Was the vehicle salvaged?
 Abandoned?
 So, we’ve compiled a (way too) detailed guide to clear up the confusion on Georgia Bonded Titles.

 *We’d like to preface this article by saying this is a very complicated process.
 We recommend you take the time to read through the entire article to fully understand what category your vehicle falls into and what documents you need.